 - Once the tofu is done being pressed, slice the tofu block into cubes about 1-inch thick.
 Add the cubes to the bowl with the marinade and gently toss to coat them.
 Let them marinate for 25-30 minutes.

 - While the tofu is marinating, wash and prepare the Brussels sprouts, removing any yellowish outer leaves and slicing off the stem.
 Cut any large Brussels sprouts in half.
 Preheat oven to 400°F. Spray a large baking sheet with cooking spray and set aside.

 - After marinating, lift out the tofu with a slotted spoon or spatula and place them about equally-spaced on the prepared sheet pan.
 Add Brussels sprouts to the bowl with the marinade and toss to combine.

 - Place Brussels sprouts on the sheet pan and drizzle excess marinade over top of the tofu and Brussels sprouts.

 - Place the pan in the oven and cook for 20 minutes.

-- While the tofu and brussels sprouts are cooking, prepare the peanut sauce by whisking together all ingredients except for the water in a bowl.
-Add water 1 tbsp at a time and whisk until the peanut sauce is thinned to your liking.
+- While the tofu and Brussels sprouts are cooking, prepare the peanut sauce by whisking together all ingredients except for the water in a bowl.
+Add water 1 tablespoon at a time and whisk until the peanut sauce is thinned to your liking.